 Inspection and adaptation also occur iteratively within each Sprint.
 Scrum events (Daily Scrum, Sprint Planning, Sprint Review, and Sprint Retrospective) also take place at each iteration (repetition).

 This "increment" is a working version of the product being developed that can be made available to end-users.
-These increases or increments (better versions) must be fully completed.
+These increments (better versions) must be fully completed.
 There should be no hidden, unknown work that still needs to be done.